survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 ```

 The idea is the same as before with lanes.
 We are also going to need that `Lanes` container.
+The idea is the same as before with notes.
+We are also going to need that `Lanes` container.

 **app/components/Lanes.jsx**